A look back at some petroleum museum news, exhibits, and

 To add your museum, update current information, or promote a news item, event, or exhibit opening, email bawells@aoghs.org with details.
-Also see events page.
+Also see News and Events page.

 The 32nd Heritage Syrup Festival will take place all day on November 14, 2020, at the Depot Museum and its grounds (five scenic acres, 12 historic and restored structures).
 Activities include bands and dancing at Heritage Square, Main Street, and the Civic Theatre in downtown Henderson.
 Organizers proudly claim the event among the “Sweetest Festival in Texas.”
 The Rusk County museum, a 1901 Missouri Pacific railway depot, “today is your ticket to East Texas heritage – and offers education instruction for folk arts.